-As NSU's Vision 2020 states, we promise to produce "alumni who serve with integrity in their lives, fields of study, and resulting careers."
+As the university's Vision 2025 states, NSU will provide "competitive career advantages to its students and produce alumni who serve and lead with integrity."
 With the support of Nova Southeastern University, you will make a significant difference to your business colleagues and organization, your community and, quite possibly, the world.